t3mujin/t3mujinpack/README.md

 ## Usage
-Just apply the selected preset, And you're ready to go.
+Just apply the selected preset, and you're ready to go.

-It's highly recommended to have the White Balance properly set before applying it.
-These presets where created using Darktable's default base curves for each camera model except for Fuji, where I use my a slightly smother basecurve (very slightly) as I feel the the default one has a bit too much contrast.
-If you use a custom basecurve to add more contrast or have other modules in the pipeline adding contrast, then expect strange results.
+These presets where designed to be used with Darktable's [base curve](https://www.darktable.org/usermanual/en/modules.html) enabled, this is to try to have a consistent output with different cameras.
+You can use default base curve for your camera, that come enabled by default, or you can even fine tune it to have a bit more or less contrast.
+If you use a custom base curve that's radically different from the default or have other modules in the pipeline adding contrast, then unexpected results could happen.
+It's highly recommended also to have the White Balance set to a neutral temperature before applying it, and the same goes exposure adjustments, so that the base image is relatively plain and clean.

 ## Changelog

+#### 0.4.0
+* Updated all Fuji Pro and Astia 100F films.
+* Updated all Kodak Porta films.
+* Updated all Ektachrome and Ektachrome.
+* Smaller tweaks on Kodak Kodakchrome films.

 #### 0.3.0
 * Updated Fuji Pro 400H and 800Z.